Q&A: The Year of Dan Palace

 1. Why did you write The Year of Dan Palace?

-As little kids riding in the back seat of my dad’s car, my sister and I would hold our breath every time we passed a cemetery.
-To let it out before the last headstone was in the rearview mirror was bad luck (death, most likely).
-I held onto that superstition until I moved into a little house directly across the street from a cemetery.
+When we were little and being driven around by our dad, my sister and I would hold our breath every time we passed a cemetery.
+To breathe before the last headstone was behind us meant bad luck (death, most likely).
+I held onto that superstition until I moved into a small house directly across the street from a cemetery.

-The Year of Dan Palace answers those questions.
-For Dan, anyway.
+The Year of Dan Palace explores all that.

 1. What kind of reader would enjoy The Year of Dan Palace?